Male genital eczema

 Sperm fluid (semen) can make irritant eczema worse; however, a true allergic reaction to sperm or sperm fluid, which in its severest form can cause an anaphylactic reaction, is exceptionally rare.

 Most condoms, diaphragms and caps are made from latex rubber and generally do not cause problems for people with eczema.
 However, some people have an allergy to latex or other rubber ingredients and they should use products made from material such as polyurethane or silicone.

 Spermicides can also irritate the skin.
-If this is a problem or concern, discuss this with your pharmacist, doctor, or staff at your family planning clinic.
+If this is a problem or concern, discuss it with your pharmacist, doctor, or staff at your family planning clinic.

-Emollients and topical steroid creams can affect the integrity of condoms and diaphragms, so be aware that their effectiveness will be reduced if creams have been applied recently.
+Emollients and topical steroids can affect the integrity of condoms and diaphragms, so be aware that the effectiveness of these contraceptive methods will be reduced if creams/ointments have been applied recently.

-Personal lubricants (or lubes) are specialized lubricants that help to reduce friction, pain and discomfort during sexual acts.
-There are many types available and choice is a very individual thing.
-Water-based lubricants are water soluble and are the type most commonly used.
+Personal lubricants (or lubes) are specialised lubricants that help to reduce friction, pain and discomfort during sexual activity.
+There are many types available and individuals will have different preferences.
+Water-based lubricants are water-soluble and are the type most commonly used.
 They do tend to dry out during use, so you may need to reapply them or add water to reactivate them.
 Silicone-based lubricants are usually formulated with fewer than four ingredients and do not contain any water.
 Silicone lubricants feel different to water-based ones and, since they are not absorbed by skin or mucus membranes, last longer.

 Genital eczema can be treated and controlled, but as with all types of eczema it is often a long-term condition with no cure.
 It is important that you use the products prescribed by your doctor or dermatologist, and attend appointments in order for the condition to be monitored and treatments changed if necessary.